Skip to main content

 Life expectancy 20 years

-Commerce seldom fishing
+Commerce local for fishing

 Current population unknown